 Retirement Planning Tips

-• Consider talking to your financial advisor about qualified retirement plans and where they fit into your overall financial planning strategy.
+- Consider talking to your financial advisor about qualified retirement plans and where they fit into your overall financial planning strategy.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Ridofranz, ©iStock.com/ebstock, ©iStock.com/tumsasedgars